1170500820/hit-1170500820/README.md

 # hit-1170500820
-three solutions for finding the longest palidrome in a string.
+solutions for questions on leetcode.

+## Dynamic programming

+### longest palindrome

+solution1 try to find palindrome from the beginning of the string, which is wrong

+solution2 uses standard dynamic programming, and solution3 does a little tuning based on solution2